Milestone toward an ECRIPAC accelerator demonstrator

 \textit{ECRIPAC working principle --} An ECRIPAC device~\cite{Geller-ecripac} is composed of three sections (see Fig.~\ref{fig:ecripac}):

 \begin{itemize} \item An injector of low pressure highly ionized plasma in free diffusion through differential pumping.
-Possible candidates for this stage include ECR ion sources~\cite{Geller_book}. \item A GYRAC section, which includes a reverse field pulsed coil, a resonant cavity and a microwave injection port. \item A PLEIADE section, constituted by a beam cavity and an axial distribution of coils, generating a long axial magnetic gradient encompassing the GYRAC section. \end{itemize}
+A possible candidate for this stage is an ECR ion source~\cite{Geller_book}. \item A GYRAC section, which includes a reverse field pulsed coil, a resonant cavity and a microwave injection port. \item A PLEIADE section, constituted by a beam cavity and an axial distribution of coils, generating a long axial magnetic gradient encompassing the GYRAC section. \end{itemize}

-A typical ECRIPAC axial magnetic field profile is also reported in Fig.~\ref{fig:ecripac} inside the cavity: the main static magnetic field gradient (PLEIADE section) is displayed in dark green, with the maximum effect of the reversed pulsed magnetic field (GYRAC section) superimposed in blue.
-The ECRIPAC working cycle is composed of three successive phases: the gyromagnetic autoresonance (GA) phase, the plasma compression (c) phase and the PLEIADE phase.

-The ECRIPAC process~\cite{Geller-ecripac} starts with the GA phase, by triggering the reverse pulsed coil and hence delivering an axial sinusoidal magnetic field.
-When the pulsed coil reaches its maximum intensity (time $t=0$), resulting in a minimum field $B_{min}\leq B_{0}$, both the plasma and the HF power are injected into the cavity.
-The plasma is then trapped inside the generated transient magnetic mirror, and the electrons are immediately heated by the ECR mechanism.
-If the reverse pulsed magnetic field temporal evolution respects the GA hypothesis for a sufficiently slow-varying field in time~\cite{Golovanivsky-gyromagnetic_autoresonance}, the energy of the electrons increases according to Eq.~\ref{eq:gyrac_autoresonance}.